tqtezos/minter-sdk/contracts/ligo/fa2_modules/README.md

 -   [no_admin.mligo](admin/no_admin.mligo) - everyone is admin
 -   [simple_admin.mligo](admin/simple_admin.mligo) - a single admin that can
-    pause/unpause the contract and change the admin using two steps confirmation.
+    pause/unpause the contract, guard other operations to be invoked only by the admin and change the admin using two steps confirmation.
     Exposes the following administrative entry points:

     ```ocaml